 Researchers at University of Michigan and McGill University find that people are much better at guessing what other people will dislike than at what they’ll like.
 It was true for movies and also for ice cream sundaes.
 People who liked a certain blend of ingredients—such as mint ice cream topped with hot fudge and sprinkled with walnuts—overestimated that others would like it by an average of 10%.
 Those who disliked the combination the experimenters had described overestimated others’ dislike by an average of less than 1%.

 Notice that in either direction, it was an overestimate, even if by a bit.
-Moreover, researchers at University of Michigan and University of Chicago find that in making predictions of like and dislike, we tend to assume that other people come to their conclusions using reasoning like our own.
+Moreover, researchers at University of Michigan and University of Chicago find that in making predictions of like and dislike, we tend to assume that other people come to their conclusions using reasoning similar to our own.
 Even if they prefer Coke and we prefer Pepsi, we’ll think that they used the same criteria and weighting of criteria as we did in coming to our decision.

 Let’s apply this to your retailing decisions.
 When you assume your target customers hold the same preferences as you and make their purchase decisions the same way you do, that’s marketing to the mirror.
 It can mislead you.